refresh-bio/agc/README.md

 It can be used for various types of datasets: short genomes (viruses) as well as long (humans).

 The tool offers high compression ratios, especially for high-quality genomes.
-For example the 96 haplotype sequences from the [Human Pangenome Project](https://github.com/human-pangenomics/HPP_Year1_Assemblies) (47 samples), [GRCh 38 reference](ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz), and [CHM13 v.1.1 assembly](https://github.com/marbl/CHM13) containing about 290Gb are squeezed to about 1.4GB.
+For example the 96 haplotype sequences from the [Human Pangenome Project](https://github.com/human-pangenomics/HPP_Year1_Assemblies) (47 samples), [GRCh 38 reference](ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz), and [CHM13 v.1.1 assembly](https://github.com/marbl/CHM13) containing about 290Gb are squeezed to less than 1.5GB.
 The compressed samples are easily accessible as *agc* offers extraction of single samples or contigs in a few seconds.
 The compression is also fast.
-On a AMD TR 3990X-based machine (32 threads used) it takes about 8 minutes to compress the HPP collection.
+On a AMD TR 3990X-based machine (32 threads used) it takes about 12 minutes to compress the HPP collection.

 ## Quick start